 Vatican reviewing German synod proposals to veto bishops, elect pastors, ordain women

 The Vatican is reviewing a set of proposals under consideration for approval by the general assembly of the “Synodal Path” of the Catholic Church in Germany.
-The proposals include the election of bishops and pastors by Church members, elected lay committees with the power to overrule the decisions of bishops, and for a vote among German Catholics on the ordination of women to the priesthood.
+The proposals include the election of bishops and pastors by Church members, elected lay committees with the power to overrule the decisions of bishops, and call for a vote among German Catholics on the ordination of women to the priesthood.

 The proposals are made in a document called the “Fundamental Text” of the synod’s Forum I, a working group focused on proposing changes to the Catholic Church’s structures of governance.
 The Pillar obtained a copy of the document, which has been sent to Church leaders in Germany.